 Political culture is the summation of ethnic settlement patterns, historical episodes, and persistent patterns of political attitudes and values.
 V. O. Key opened his book on southern politics by saying, "The South remains the region with the most distinctive character and tradition."
-Elements of life such as heritage, religion, regional ethnicity, the timing and size of migrations to a place, and the settlement patterns once there, are all part of the character of the region.
-Another term for this is the political culture of the area.
+17 Elements of life such as heritage, religion, regional ethnicity, the timing and size of migrations to a place, and the settlement patterns once there, are all part of the character, or political culture, of the area.
 Contemporary US political culture reflects the values of the European people who settled the country hundreds of years ago.
 Settlers did not come with a blank cultural slate; they brought with them elements of life from their native lands.
-Gabriel Almond and Bingham Powell describe this development when they "refer to these special propensities located in particular groups as subcultures [my emphasis]," with different roles, substructures, and subsystems within a nation.
-"There may be traditions and attitudes, current in the different roles, structures and subsystems of the political system" but the area as a whole remains distinct.
+Gabriel Almond and Bingham Powell describe this development when they "refer to these special propensities located in particular groups as subcultures" (emphasis added), with different roles, substructures, and subsystems within a nation.
+"There may be traditions and attitudes, current in the different roles, structures and subsystems of the political system," but the area as a whole remains distinct.18

 The history and values of the South make it a discrete subculture to the US experience.
 It is distinct in language, as when native president Jimmy Carter referred to Italians as "Eye-talians."
-It is distinct in race, having the nation's highest percentage black population.
-Southerners relate to each other the way Martin Luther King Jr. did to Lyndon Johnson when he addressed him as, "my fellow southerner."
-It is distinct in religion, and Time magazine recognized this when it said, "southerners are the most church-going people in the nation."
+It is distinct in race, having historically had the nation's highest percentage of African American population.
+Southerners relate to each other the way Martin Luther King Jr. did to Lyndon Johnson when he addressed him as "my fellow southerner."
+It is distinct in religion, and Time magazine recognized this when it said, "Southerners are the most church-going people in the nation."
 It is distinct in history, attitudes, and a host of other ways that make it a subculture of the larger national whole.
+It is distinct in change, as when a majority of the populations leave rural areas and flock to new cities, leaving their racial stereotypes behind.

 The southern political culture is a product of the land itself.
 The geography of the South is very different from Europe and the rest of the United States.
-The challenge of confronting the Appalachian wildness, the forests of the alluvial plain, and the starkness of the frontier made different demands on the political system than had been the case in civilized Europe.
-Settlers did not have the luxury of a social support system and had to face challenges alone.
-The verdant undergrowth of the South flourished in relentless summer heat and there was enough rainfall to sustain any crop.
-A dominant characteristic of southern political culture is a "rugged individualism" that emphasizes self-reliance as applied to economic and social relations.
+The verdant undergrowth flourished in relentless summer heat and there was enough rainfall to sustain any crop.
+The challenges of confronting the Appalachian wildness, the forests of the alluvial plain, and the starkness of the frontier made different demands on the political system than had been the case in civilized Europe.
+Settlers did not have the luxury of a social support system or a history of prior success, and had to face challenges alone.
+A dominant characteristic of southern political culture was "rugged individualism," which emphasized self-reliance as applied to economic and social relations.

 Today, waves of change have washed over the South, smoothing off its hard edges while keeping the traditions of certain manners, emotions, and interests intact.
-A lost war, decades of poverty, a history of individualism and the systematic segregation of a major part of its population created a distinct subset of the national political culture.
-Certain values, cherished in the South, persisted over time, and their legacy is the subject of this book.
-The belief systems formed the meanings of cultural values and life patterns, and were transmitted, learned, and shared over time.
+A lost war, decades of poverty, a history of individualism, and the systematic segregation of a major part of its population created a distinct subset of the national political culture.
+Certain values, cherished in the South, persisted over time, and their legacy and change in an urban environment are the subject of this book.
+The belief systems formed the meanings of cultural values and life patterns, and were transmitted, learned, and shared over time.21